White Nationalist March Overwhelms Polish Independence Day

-Police say an estimated 60,000 demonstrators took to the streets of Warsaw in a march organized by far-right nationalists on Poland Independence Day, The Guardian reports.
+Police say an estimated 60,000 demonstrators took to the streets of Warsaw in a march organised by far-right nationalists on Poland Independence Day, The Guardian reports.

 The November 10 holiday, which marked the country regaining its independence in 1918 following World War I, was overwhelmed by nationalists armed with flares and making anti-Semitic and Islamophobic declarations.
 According to The Guardian, the marchers were mostly young males, many of whom waved Polish flags as well as banners featuring far-right symbols and xenophobic slogans calling for a "white Europe" free from refugees.